BenMaxGCU/Honours/README.md

 The data will be trained using these 480*320 images, eventually I might convert them to a more standard resolution

-## Training

-The model is trained for 5 epochs.

-After 5 epochs, calculated accuracy is about 0.97.

-Loss function for the training is basically just a binary crossentropy.

-Later in the development of the project, a function will control when to stop the network training after a number of epochs without progress allowing for peak efficiency

 # How to use

 ## Dependencies